International car insurance

 Simply contact your insurer to get a Green Card for your vehicle.
 It can take up to 6 weeks if it’s arriving by post, so be sure to do this well in advance of your road trip.
 Some offer the straightforward process of simply downloading the card to print and show as proof of insurance at the border of any country that you’re entering.
 You’ll also need it if you’re stopped by the police.

 You may need an extra Green Card if you’ve got a trailer or caravan, or have multi-car or fleet insurance.
 Be sure to tell your insurer the specifics of your vehicle and trip so they can get you sorted with the right documentation for your travels.

 You’ll need to get in touch with your insurer and let it know you’re driving to Europe.
 If you’re fine with having the most basic level of insurance (third party) then your provider should let you drive off without having to pay for any extra international car insurance.
 This is because anyone with car insurance in the UK will have (at the bare minimum) third party insurance when they head over to the EU or EEA.
 So should you hit a car while in Spain, your insurer will help pay to fix the other person’s car.

 Your vehicle is a different matter, though.
 Even if you have a comprehensive policy here, this might not extend to Europe.
 You could well revert to a third party level of cover.
 So if you want to keep your precious wheels safe and protected, call your provider and ask if you can extend your level of cover for your big trip to the continent.

 Outside the EU and EEA

-This includes all 28 EU countries, the EEA members, and also countries like Andorra, Switzerland, Serbia, Russia, as well as several countries in the Middle East and others bordering the Mediterranean Sea.
+This includes the EEA members, and also countries like Andorra, Switzerland, Serbia, Russia, as well as several countries in the Middle East and others bordering the Mediterranean Sea.